 4. Just Notice Your Body Sensations

 Meditators often use concentration on the breath.
 A somatic psychotherapist would suggest focusing on the movements and changes of your body sensations.
 In our sessions, the main tool is a big variety of pleasurable, sensual touches.
 You do not have to do much work, because our therapists initiate it and direct all your attention to your body.
 The mental activity does not seem to be so overwhelming after some time.
 It is like being consumed by an interesting movie or play which consists of sensuous experiences instead of pictures.

 5. Get support from the presence of another person

 Maybe you have already had situations when advice or recommendations from your relatives or friends irritate rather than help to calm down.
-No wonder, because it comes again from the past experience, rational thinking or tendency to change something.
+No wonder, because it comes again from past experience, rational thinking or tendency to change something.
 It is not about being present.
-The best solution is to get help from the person who knows how to accept you as you are right now without desire to fix something.
+The best solution is to get help from the person who knows how to accept you as you are right now without the desire to fix something.
 He or she can hold the space for whatever comes.

-All those methods have been proven to be helpful even when people were going through the hard times.
+All those methods have been proven to be helpful even when people were going through hard times.
 Many clients say after the session of massage or another somatic activity that they feel lighter, calm, joyful, balanced, rejuvenated.
 And there is no need to discuss problems or try to find logical solutions.
 It comes naturally and without forcing only by connecting to our body wisdom.